sidazhou/cookiecutter-data-science/README.md

     ├── LICENSE
     ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
-    │
-    ├── assets
-    │   └── a000           <- figures, pickles, intermediate stuff from notebook goes here
-    │   └── a001           <- figures, pickles, intermediate stuff from notebook goes here
-    │   └── a002           <- figures, pickles, intermediate stuff from notebook goes here
-    │
     ├── data
     │   ├── d001-local_data          <- Contains all necessary information to reproduce the dataset
     │   ├── d002-hdfs_data           <- Contains all necessary information to reproduce the dataset